6 Tips for Using and Caring for Lithium Ion Battery Safety

 Charge Correctly

-Make sure you’re using the correct charger for your lithium-ion battery, as using an incorrect or uncertified charger can lead to overcharging.
-Lithium-ion battery overcharge is a dangerous situation for lithium-ion batteries, as it can create thermal runaway, where batteries get so hot that they can catch on fire.
-Further to this, avoid letting your battery get below a 20% charge, as this can lead to deep discharge, which reduces your battery life.
+Make sure to use the correct charger for your lithium-ion battery, as using an uncertified charger can lead to overcharging.
+Overcharging is a dangerous situation for lithium-ion batteries as it can create thermal runaway, where batteries get so hot that they catch on fire.
+Avoid letting your battery get below a 20% charge, as it leads to deep discharge, which reduces your battery life.
 Avoid these situations by using a certified charger and keeping your battery between 20% and 100% charged at all times.
-Make sure to never charge on a combustible surface either, as this increases the chance of starting a fire.
+Make sure to never charge on a combustible surface, either, as this increases the chance of starting a fire.

 Dispose Properly

 Have a working fire extinguisher next to your charging station, and train your staff to use it.
-Also ensure that everyone knows the protocol in the case of a fire, which will most likely include instantly calling 9-1-1.
-Lithium-ion battery fires are especially dangerous as they produce toxic emissions, so these fires need to be put out immediately and the area needs to be evacuated.
+Ensure everyone knows the protocol in the case of a fire, which most likely include instantly calling 9-1-1.
+Lithium-ion battery fires are dangerous as they produce toxic emissions.
+Putting out the fire and evacuating the area are critical.

 The first step in lithium-ion battery safety is concern by user is choosing the best possible battery for your product or device.
 CM Batteries crafts reliable and safe customized batteries for a wide array of unique applications and environments.
 Reach out to a CM Batteries representative today to learn more.